 ANTH 190X Special topics in Biological Anthropology: Taught annually on a rotating basis by various faculty members.
 Precise focus of each year’s course varies according to the instructor and is announced by the department.
 (Formerly Special topics in Archaeology-Physical Anthropology.)
 Prerequisite(s): course 1.
 May be repeated for credit.

 Topic (Neanderthals): This course will use primary academic research to explore the social behaviors, technology, anatomy, and genetics of neanderthals and in the end, we will gain a more holistic understanding of exactly who neanderthals were.

 ANTH 196W-01 Anthropology of Weather and Exposure: Students discuss how differing approaches to weather and exposure generate different approaches to culture, science, and politics; identify key moments in cultural anthropology’s engagement with environmental and climactic questions; and delineate new areas of research.
 Instructor: Jerry Zee

 ART 125 Environmental Art Studio: Introduces students to environmental art and design through basic concepts, techniques, and studio practice.
 Students are billed for a materials fee.
 Prerequisite(s): Three courses from: Art 15, 20G, 20H, 20I, 20J, 20K, 26, and Computational Media 25 Enrollment restricted to art majors.
 May be repeated for credit.
-E. Stephens, The Staff
+Instructor: E. Stephens

 CMMU 30 Numbers & Social Justice: No Catalog description – only offered during summer session.